devnexus/devnexus-site/_speakers/todd-ginsberg.md

 firstName: Todd
 lastName: Ginsberg
 fullName: Todd Ginsberg
-bio: 'Todd Ginsberg is a Principal Software Developer at Netspend, a payments company in Austin, TX where he is responsible for prototypes, experiments, and proofs of concept.
+bio: Todd Ginsberg is the Lead Engineer for Payments at a large multinational bank.
   He has been programming professionally using Java since 1995, Kotlin since 2016, and co-organizes the Triangle JUG.
 Todd lives in Raleigh, NC with his wife and their dog.
-When not programming, he enjoys reading, walking/hiking, and doughnuts. '
+When not programming, he enjoys reading, walking/hiking, and doughnuts.
-tagLine: Principal Developer, Netspend Corp
+tagLine: Lead Engineer
 profilePicture: https://sessionize.com/image/4d1a-400o400o1-Xz5kQLxwKLEoZ7q8kzksd3.jpg
 sessions:
 - id: 539216